Skip to main content

 Key pair-based authentication

-In practice, key pair authentication support is enabled for SOLE and SOLE's grant management function.
+In practice, key-pair authentication support is enabled for SOLE and its grant management function.

-Below is a quick summary of the supported parameters,
+Below is a quick summary of the necessary parameters:

-DATAOPS_SNOWFLAKE_AUTHYesSet it to the KEY_PAIR value to enable key pair authentication support
+DATAOPS_SNOWFLAKE_AUTHREQUIREDSet it to the KEY_PAIR value to enable key-pair authentication support

-To know more and how to configure it, see Key Pair Authentication
+To learn how to configure it, see key-pair authentication